 Started as a legal assistant with BRINK LAWYERS in 2017.
 She works for attorneys that specialize in family law, real estate, corporations, probate and estates, and agriculture.
-She is also the firm’s primary receptionist.
 Sam is a busy wife and mother of two.
 When she’s not working, Samantha is usually pursuing recreation with her family or attending her kids’ many activities.

 Joined BRINK LAWYERS, P.A. in October 2019 as a Legal Assistant.
 She primarily assists Attorney Jeffrey W. Hane, focusing on criminal prosecution, estate planning, probate, business entities, social security, workers’ compensation, guardianship/conservatorships, real estate, and various litigation matters.
 Outside of the firm, Miranda can be found engaging in creative hobbies like photography, or spending time with her nephew.

 Kari is excited to be a new member of the team at BRINK LAWYERS, and works as the receptionist/typist in the front office.
 She has a certificate in Office Management with a focus in Legal Secretarial Skills and a four-year degree in Criminal Justice from Bemidji State.
 Prior to working at BRINK LAWYERS, she was a stay-at-home mom helping raise two daughters with her husband, Cory (a busy teacher and coach), in Lancaster.